Taproot’s mission is to foster a generation of people who know, love, enjoy, and actively care for our earth and all of its citizens.

 Taproot Kids are superheroes, and Taproot is a superhero training camp!

-Spring Taproot for kids ages 5-12 is open for registration.
+Taproot Spring Programs are open for registration.
 Sign up on this website, and contact Zac if you have questions.

 Brenna Eldeen, mother of Everly, Anden, and Hutch